aliceC119/musicstar-club/README.md

 | 25  |As a Site User I can view on the google map in the About page so that I know where the music club is      | Done    |
 | 26  |As a Superuser I can use the Richtext toolbar in the content field so that I can style the post in the create a post page      | Done    |

+### UX Goals

++ As a site user, I would like quick access to all pages that would enhance my browsing experience.
+  - All pages should be visible whether I am logged in or not.
+  - I should be redirected to the relevant pages without any problems.
++ As a site user, I would like all pages to have a similar manner in font family, colours, image styles, spacing, and effects.
++ As a site visitor, I would like the colours on the site to attract me to continue reading the blog posts and eventually become a regular logged in user.
++ As a site user, I would like all pages to be responsive to ensure I have a user-friendly experience every time I visit the home page.
++ As a site user, I need a message to notify me that my comment has been submitted successfully.
++ As a site user, I would like to see the time of creation of the comments so that I have an idea of how recent the are.
++ As a site user, I need to see a message that the comment was deleted after I clicked delete.
++ As a superuser, I click on the create a post link, I should be taken to a page where I can easily create a post on the site.
++ As a superuser, an approved button should be visible to me so I can easily approve a comment on a post on the site.
++ As a site user, I would like to have good accessibility and interaction when I am browsing the site so that I can have a pleasant experience with the homepage.

+### Site goals
++ User goals
+  - Site users can register for an account to click the Like button or comment on a post.
+  - Site users can view all the blog posts availble on the site.
+  - Logged in site users can leave a comment on posts.
+  - Logged in site users can click Like button on posts.
+  - Logged in site users can share a post by clicking the social share buttons on the posts.
+  - All users can write and send a message using the contact form.
+  - All users can view on the map to know where musicstar club is.
+  - All users can view on the about section to get to know the founders of the musicstar club.

++ Site owner goals
+  - Site owners can create post directly on the site.
+  - Site owners can also leave comments or click Like button on posts.
+  - Site owners can choose the approve the submitted comments.
+  - Site owners can share a post by clicking the social share buttons on the posts.

++ Site admin goals
+  - Site admin can create posts
+  - Site admin can create content in the about section.
+  - Site admin can click approve or delete the submitted comments.
+  - Site admin can view the sent message from the site users.
+### Features

 + Navigation
   - The name of this blog app is displayed in the top left corner.